tmobile/magentaA11y/_checklist-web/button.md

   - The focus state has a 3:1 minimum contrast ratio between the default and focused states
   - The focus indication has a 3:1 minimum contrast ratio against adjacent elements
 - Understandable
+  - The button purpose should be clear in the context of the whole page
+  - It has the correct semantic meaning
     - If it goes somewhere, it's `<a>` link (that can look like a button)
     - If it does something, it's a `<button>` (that can look like a link)
 - Robust
-  - Performs its purpose across platforms, devices and viewports
+  - Meets criteria across platforms, devices and viewports